 - Circle sides in Sketchup

-- How to draw a circle in Sketchup?
+- How to make a circle in Sketchup?

 - How to check the diameter and segment amount?